 9. Dare to suck at something new

-"A change is better than a rest", as the saying goes.
+"A change is as good as a rest", or so the saying goes.
 This is also true when it comes to working that gray matter.

-Try to actually do something new over and over again every day.
+When learning something new, try to do it over and over again every day.
 New experiences force your brain to grow new pathways that will help you perform the new task faster and faster.